If you're looking for an expert same day emergency dentist near you in Leicester, then our friendly and highly rated team can help.

 We look to treat all our emergency patients how we would expect to be treated - with compassion, understanding and helpfulness.
 We offer expert advice in terms of the most suitable treatments to help beat your tooth pain as quickly and effectively as possible.

-At Forest House Dental Practice we offer our registered patients dental emergency appointments within our normal opening hours.
+At Forest House Dental Practice we offer our practice patients dental emergency appointments within our normal opening hours.
 If you have a dental emergency please call the practice on 0116 289 8888 or email us and we will do our very best to see you the same day.

 The practice provides access for disabled patients and there is car park at front of the building.